mhddenno/legendary-ml/parts/Regression/regression.md

 - Scaling is not important because the *b0,b1, b3 ...* constants will play a compensation role in the equation.
 - We don't need to check for the linearity conditions because if there is a linear relationship in the data then the accuracy will be top, if not the accuracy will be bad.
 Why to bother and test that?
 - We don't need to get rid of the dummy variables (dummy variable trap) after encoding because the *regressor* will do that for us.
 - Do we have to choose the best features (features with highest p-values) using the algorithms [here](../data_preprocessing/building_model.md) No! because the *regressor* will do that alone.
+In another words Backward Elimination is irrelevant in Python, because the Scikit-Learn library automatically takes care of selecting the statistically significant features when training the model to make accurate predictions.
+But for the sake of learning manuell Backward Elimination looks like this [click here](../statistics/backward_elimination.ipynb)
 - For example [click here](./multiple_linear_regression.ipynb)

 </h4>